-We can tell you about how our plan covers your vaccination and explain your share of the cost. • We can tell you how to keep your costs down by using network pharmacies and providers.
+- We can tell you about how our plan covers your vaccination. - We can tell you how to keep your costs down by using network pharmacies and providers.
 Network pharmacies and providers agree to work with our plan.
-A network provider works with us to ensure that you have no upfront costs for a Part D vaccine.
+A network provider works with us to ensure that you have no upfront costs for a Medicare Part D vaccine.